Article • 20 min read

 By Alaina Franklin, Director, Customer Success

-Customer satisfaction (CSAT) is a measure of how well a company’s products, services, or overall experience meets customer expectations.
+Customer satisfaction (CSAT) measures how happy customers are with a company’s products, services, or overall customer experience.
 Businesses often measure customer satisfaction with surveys, feedback analytics, and other tools.
 High customer satisfaction typically leads to customer loyalty, repeat business, and positive word-of-mouth, while low satisfaction can result in complaints, negative reviews, and loss of business.

 More in this guide: